tonyday567/perf/readme.md

 # Setup

-Note that running this readme.org is very slow compared with an external process which accesses the compiled version of the library.
+Note that running perf.org is very slow compared with an external process which accesses the compiled version of the library.

     :r
     :set -Wno-type-defaults